fileds/Robot-Causal-Discovery-Aided-by-Human-Interaction/README.md

 ## Supplementary material
 In the supplementary material you find extensive results from the simulation study.

-## Minimal Working Example
-A minimal werking example is avalable in the mwe folder.

-## Simulation study
+## Reproducibility
-In the simulation study you find whats necessary to reproduce the study.
-See separate README in the folder.
+A minimal working example is available in the `mwe` folder and the simulation study used to generate the data for the paper is available in `simulation-study`.
+See separate READMEs in the corresponding folders.
+To run the code with the correct packages and version use renv.
+For instructions on how to use renv, visit https://rstudio.github.io/renv/articles/renv.html .